-Texas A&M and Mexico's CONACYT began a Collaborative Research Grant Program in 2001.
+Texas A&M and Mexico's CONACYT began a Collaborative Research Grant Programin 2001.
 This competitive, peer-reviewed program advances inter-institutional cooperation in science, technology, and scholarly activities through the complementary efforts of scientists and scholars from Texas A&M and Mexican institutions.
-This unique international partnership continues to grow with the recent establishment of an

-Mexico and the United States organizations provide support for collaborations involving research in Mexico and the United States.
-Several of these organizations are posted at Funding Opportunities Involving United States –Mexico Research Collaborations.
+Mexico and U.S. organizations provide support for collaborations involving research in Mexico and the United States.

 Other Texas A&M University International Research Institutes and Programs

 In addition to research programs at Texas A&M University at Qatar, Texas A&M maintains strong connections and collaborations with researchers from many institutions outside the United States.
 Joint efforts with international partners include research inquiries, funding opportunities, and exchange programs that benefit students and established investigators.
-Texas A&M currently has active Memorandums of Agreement with Australia, Austria, Bennin, Brazil, Chile, China, Coasta Rica, Denmark, Ecuador, Egypt, El Salvador, Fipse, France, Germany, Greece, Guatemala, Hong Kong, India, Italy, Japan, Korea, Kosovo, Kuwait, Mexico, Namibia, Netherlands, New Zealand, Norway, Pakistan, Panama, Peru, Qatar, Romania, Singapore, Spain, Sweeden, Switzerland, Taiwan, and the United Kingdom.
+Texas A&M currently has active Memorandums of Agreement with Australia, Austria, Benin, Brazil, Chile, China, Costa Rica, Denmark, Ecuador, Egypt, El Salvador, FIPSE, France, Germany, Greece, Guatemala, Hong Kong, India, Italy, Japan, Korea, Kosovo, Kuwait, Mexico, Namibia, Netherlands, New Zealand, Norway, Pakistan, Panama, Peru, Qatar, Romania, Singapore, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.

 - Borlaug Institute for International Agriculture